Priyanshiiitb/IIITB_Distance_measuring_device/README.md

     while (1) {
         int trig_local = 1; // Declare trig as a local variable

-        asm volatile(
+        // Apply a bitwise mask to manipulate bit 0 of x30 asm volatile(
             "and x30, x30, %1\n\t"
             "or x30, x30, %0\n\t"